-5.2 Identify communication strategies for individuals with autism spectrum disorder in a correctional setting.
+4.2 Identify communication strategies for individuals with autism spectrum disorder in a correctional setting.

-- A. Be patient. - B. Give the person space. - C. Use simple and concrete sentences. - D. Use short concrete commands such as "stop moving" rather than "stop resisting." - E. Give plenty of time for person to process and respond to questions or commands. - F. Be alert to signs of increased frustration. - i.
-Try to eliminate the source if possible as behavior may escalate.

-- ii.
-This can be done by distraction and redirection. - G. If safety allows, allow the person to engage in stimming behaviors as these may be used to self-soothe and can facilitate de-escalation efforts. - H. Avoid: - i.
-Using jargon or unfamiliar language. - ii.
-"Speaking in paragraphs". - iii.
-Giving multiple commands at once. - iv.
-Quick movements. - v.
-Loud noises. - I. Do not touch the person unless necessary. - i.
-An unexpected or unwelcome touch may elicit a "flight" or "fight" response. - ii.
-If it is not necessary to touch the person, provide warning, and telegraph physical moves when possible. - J. Use information from caregiver, if available, on how to best respond. - 5.3 Identify housing and management considerations for individuals with intellectual and developmental disabilities. - A. Persons with IDD diagnoses have special needs to consider when it comes to housing/management. - i.
+- A. Use clear and simple language. - i.
+Use short, concrete commands such as "stop moving" rather than "stop resisting." - ii.
+Avoid: - 1.
+Giving multiple commands at once. - 2.
+Using jargon or unfamiliar language - 3.
+Speaking in paragraphs. - B. Be alert to signs of increased frustration. - i.
+Try to eliminate the source through distraction and/or redirection, if possible, as behavior may escalate. - C. If safety allows, allow the person to engage in stimming behaviors as these may be used to self-soothe and can facilitate de-escalation efforts. - D. Do not touch the person unless necessary. - i.
+An unexpected or unwelcome touch may elicit a fight or flight response. - ii.
+If it is necessary to touch the person, provide a warning and telegraph physical moves when possible. - E. Avoid quick movement and loud noises.

+4.3 Identify housing and management considerations for individuals with intellectual and developmental disabilities.

+- A. Persons with IDD diagnoses have special needs to consider when it comes to housing/management. - i.
 For example, a person who is blind may be better served if housed with someone, whereas a person who has autism may have problems around a large group of people. - B. It is vital to consider individual needs and circumstances of the person to maintain safety and security of the facility and all parties. - C. Refer to departmental policy when considering housing assignments.